===========================================================================

 The main rbxi.tar.bz2 package contains the following components:

-- Primary script directory, which contains all of the following: rbxi/
+- Primary program directory, which contains all of the following: rbxi/

-- Core script: rbxi/rbxi.
+- Core program: rbxi/rbxi.
 This features an updating feature so you can update the core engine if newer versions exist, without updating your configuration files.

 - The rbxi configuration data directory: rbxi/rbxi-data